tc39/proposal-defer-import-eval/README.md

 import { item } from "./file" assert { sync: true } with { lazyInit: true }
 ```

-Or something like this.
+Another solution here, would be to eagerly evaluate any async modules, while leaving the rest of the
+lazy graph, lazy.
+The lazy graph will in any case have some already-evaluated nodes, as other parts
+off the module graph may share a resource with it.

 ### Impact on web related code

 The solution described here assumes that the largest cost paid at start up is in building the
-Abstract Syntax Tree and in evaluation, but this is only true if loading the file is fast.
+AST and in evaluation, but this is only true if loading the file is fast.
 For
 websites, this is not necessarily true - network speeds can significantly slow the performance.
 It
 has also resulted in a delayed adoption of ES Modules for performance-sensitive code.